Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Heavy Tails and Hard Estimation Case Study

 The difficulties associated with treatment effect estimation of an intervention in large-scale commerce RCT datasets are many fold.
 The most salient difficulty for our consideration is that the response distribution over the range of products has a \textit{heavy tail}.
 Similar heavy-tailed distributions are known to exist in user revenue distributions as well as user engagement metrics at large-scale technology companies \citep{fithian2014semiparametric, taddy2016scalable}.
 Estimation in this setting is difficult and requires balancing several considerations when considering the pros and cons of various estimation techniques.
 Our exploration of these issues serves a dual purpose: (1) to highlight the ubiquitous occurrence of such heavy tails in naturally occurring data, and (2) to motivate the need for a model selection procedure to navigate the bias-variance tradeoff.

 Let us investigate the data inside a single RCT to assist in further making this point.
 The RCT under consideration consists of millions of distinct products.
-This RCT (a representative choice) displays significant heavy-tail behavior, as shown in \cref{fig:dmnd} and \cref{fig:hill}.
+This RCT (a representative choice) displays significant heavy-tail behavior, as shown in \cref{fig:hill}.

-To formally quantify the heavy-tailed nature of our data, we implement the Hill estimator to obtain an estimate of the power-law behavior $\eta$ in the right tail distribution of $\sim y^{-\eta}$ across all the RCTs under consideration. \cref{fig:hill} shows The Hill cutoff hyperparameter is chosen to discard points near the center of the distribution (i.e., near zero) and allows the formulation of a bias-variance tradeoff \citep{drees2000make}.
+We implement the Hill estimator to obtain an estimate of the power-law behavior $\eta$ in the right tail distribution of $\sim y^{-\eta}$ across all the RCTs under consideration.
+The Hill cutoff hyperparameter is chosen to discard points near the center of the distribution (i.e., near zero) and allows the formulation of a bias-variance tradeoff \citep{drees2000make}.
 We avoid a more sophisticated data-driven choice of this cutoff since the precise Hill value is not of particular interest in our setting.\footnote{Indeed we have tens of thousands of points in all RCTs, so small-sample difficulties associated with ``Hill horror plots" seem not to arise.}.
 Rather, it is apparent the power $\eta$ can be conservatively judged to be between $1-3$ in \cref{fig:hill}.
 Analyzing the response distribution across the entire corpus of 699 RCTs and choosing the Hill cutoff parameter at the $5$th percentile shows that the average decay exponent is $\approx 2.32$ with a standard deviation of $0.79$, and median of $2.1476$.

 The difficulties seen in this case study reinforce the conclusion that handling the heavy tails inherent in our data likely requires more sophisticated (regularized) estimators than the DM estimator.
 Ultimately this boils down to balancing the tradeoff between bias and variance in estimation.
 Navigating this bias-variance tradeoff is one of the primary motivations for our aggregation methodology for TE estimator selection.